Pickpocket Scams in Amsterdam, Netherlands – and Surrounding Areas

 Solution: If you plan on arriving in the evening or late night hours, ALWAYS make a room reservation before arriving.
 NEVER follow a stranger to an undisclosed area.
 There is a tourist information office directly across from the train station and they are equipped to assist travelers make hotel/hostel reservations.

 Solution: It is never a good idea to carry a traditional wallet when touring the pubs, bars or coffee shops in Amsterdam.
-To carry money more securely, wear an ankle or arm wallet.
-For example, a product such as the Enroute ankle/arm wallet is not only perfect and comfortable for traveling, but you can also carry your keys and money safely when jogging too.
-If you insist on carrying a wallet, then use a chain.
+To carry money more securely use a wallet or belt wallet which stays on your person.
+For example, a product such as this not only perfect and comfortable for traveling, but you can also carry your keys and money safely when jogging too.

 Solution: If someone approaches you and makes you feel uncomfortable, yell firmly.
 “Go Away!” or “Ga Weg!” in Dutch.
 Even if the person pulls at your heartstrings, it is best to not give them money.
 If you would like to help the needy, there are homeless people who sell newspapers, daklozenkrant, in front of grocery stores to earn money.

 - It is almost midnight and you and your friends decide to stop at Dam Square to look briefly at your map.
 Someone approaches you asking if you speak English.
 You answer, “Yes”, then the man instructs you to look across the street to his friend, who by the way has a gun.
 He then demands money and any drugs may have.

 Solution: Because certain drugs are legal for sale and use in authorized coffee shops, there are naturally drug addicts in the city.
 If you are in a shady area such as Dam Square, the Red Light District or near a train station (especially at night) and someone approaches you, keep walking.